ydrive/EasySynth/README.md

 Camera rig JSON files contain spatial data that includes 5 fields for each rig camera:

 - `intrinsics` - Camera intrinsics matrix
-- `coord_sys` - Type of the coordinate system, `FLU` is required
+- `coord_sys` - Type of the coordinate system, Unreal `FRU` system is required
 - `rotation` - Rotation quaternion relative to the rig origin
 - `translation` - Translation vector relative to the rig origin
 - `sensor_size` - Sensor width and height in pixels, used to calculate camera FOV

-FLU stands for the coordinate system in which:
+FRU stands for the coordinate system in which:

 - X-axis points forward (along the camera view direction)
-- Y-axis points left
+- Y-axis points right
 - Z-axis points up

 Following is a ROS JSON file example for a rig with two parallel cameras with the FOV of 90 degrees, facing forward.
 The difference can be found in the sign of the translation vector Y-axis.